jackyz/pobi/README.md

 ```
 npm install -g https://github.com/jackyz/pobi/tarball/master
 ```
-_I'm not sure if it's the right place._
+_I'm not sure if it's the right place, any suggestion?_

 ###Run for test